Laura Yeager

-Major General Laura L. Yeager (née Brandt; born 1963 or 1964) is a retired officer in the United States Army National Guard.
+Major General Laura L. Yeager (née Brandt; born 1963 or 1964) is an active officer in the United States Army National Guard.
 She became the commander of the National Guard's 40th Infantry Division on June 29, 2019 and served in that role until May 15, 2022.
 She is the first woman to command a United States Army infantry division.

 Early life and education

 Yeager grew up in Fountain Valley, California.
 Her father, Robert Brandt, is a retired army major general and a veteran of the Vietnam War.
 She attended California State University, Long Beach, where she joined the Reserve Officer Training Corps to help pay for her college education.
 She has a bachelor's degree in psychology from the University of California, Irvine, and two master's degrees, one in marriage and family therapy from Chapman University and one in strategic studies from the United States Army War College.